nestauk/mapping-career-causeways/supplementary_online_data/ONET_ESCO_crosswalk/README.md

 Version of the crosswalk that was used in the analyses of the Mapping Career Causeways project.
 It is practically identical to the crosswalk described above, with the sole exception being the mapping of the 'member of parliament' ESCO occupation.

 **`ONET_to_ESCO_crosswalk.ipynb`**
 Jupyter notebook for generating pre-validated matches between ESCO and O\*NET occupations.
-The notebook also contains information about the other files and folders of this directory.
+The notebook also contains information about other files and folders of this directory.

 To save some compute time, you can download the intermediate outputs (such as pre-computed Sentence-BERT embeddings of job titles and descriptions) by running `download_outputs.py` script: